FAQ

 Students usually choose a minor for one of two reasons: 1) they may choose something that will complement their major or long-term goals.
 For example, a public relations student interested in non-profit work might choose a non-profit administration minor, or an advertising student interested in design might minor in multimedia.
 2) They may simply be passionate about a subject and want to take courses in it.

 Remember, as a UO student with one major, you have two sets of requirements to fulfill.
-You first have your general education or your Honors College requirements.
+You first have your core education or your Honors College requirements.
 Then you have your major requirements.
 If you tack on a double major, you’ll add a third set of requirements to this equation.

 The key to doing this all in a reasonable amount of time is to try and overlap requirements as much as possible.
 Work with your advisors regularly and aim to double-dip or triple-dip requirements whenever you can.
 With proper planning and a good understanding of all three sets of requirements, you should be able to complete both majors in a timely manner.